noah-maupu/projet_hive/README.md

 # Project : Autonomous hive monitor
 Monitoring system for beehive using Ubidots STEM, Microsoft Azure and Arduino microcontroller.
+All the codes and components explanations are on the Hackster.io project page, the link is at the bottom of the page.

 ### Features
 - Monitoring hive activity